 I have always looked on in awe at fellow vintage traders at events who sit and rattle off half a dozen snoods in between attending customers.
-If like me your not too handy with a crochet needle or most other needles for that matter you can buy a plain one like ours then transform it into something unique.
+If, like me, you're not too handy with a crochet needle (or most other needles for that matter), you can buy a plain one like ours then transform it into something unique.
 I found some things in my sewing box today that would make lovely adornments.
 These can be sewn in place or glued to a clip similar to the one pictured and added once the snood is in place.

 Another great idea is to find an old doilie then thread some fine elastic through the outer edge.
 Secure both ends together once they meet & you will have another one of a kind hair decor.

 Here are some examples from others, don't they look great?